mehmetcanhoroz/golang_test_case/README.md

 ## Explanation
 I've built a basic rest api project with a few best practices and the company's asked details.

+## Production Serve
+The application is running on Heroku currently.
+You can access the public api via https://golang-test-case.herokuapp.com/

+## Deployment
+It is configured the auto-deploy when main branch is updated.

 ## Features
 - (Required) Add Value with Key
 - (Required) Remove Value by Key